 Hop back on the ferry to Pak Khlong Talad and wander around the flower market – a mass of intricately woven flowers offering a gaudy display of colour and a beautiful aroma.

 Next, go to Jim Thompson’s house.
 By far the most fun way to get there is to hop on a local commuter boat.
-These boats fly up the narrow canal of Klong Saen Saep at breakneck speed as locals stop everyone getting drenched by clinging to plastic sheeting.
-Get on the boat at Phanfa Bridge pier and exit at Sapan Hua Chang pier, purchasing the ticket onboard.
+These boats fly up the narrow canal of Klong Saen Saep at breakneck speed as locals stop everyone from getting drenched by clinging to plastic sheeting.
+Get on the boat at Phanfa Bridge Pier and exit at Sapan Hua Chang Pier.
+Tickets can be purchased on board.

 Jim Thompson was Thailand’s most famous expat who revived the handwoven silk trade industry following the war.
 Deciding to settle in Bangkok, he built his house cobbling together six traditional Thai teakwood houses, transported from historic Ayutthaya and Ban Krua.
 Filled with antiques, it’s a fascinating legacy to a man that mysteriously went missing from Malaysia’s highlands in 1967.